ChALkeR/notes/Do-not-underestimate-credentials-leaks.md

       Note that changes that were possibly made from your account are not limited to commits authored by you, they could be authored by anyone.
     * When in doubt — contact GitHub support.
  4. **My GitHub password was leaked.
 What should I do now?**
-    * Change your password, revoke your oAuth tokens (if that was not done for you already by GitHub support).
+    * Change your password, then revoke your oAuth tokens (if that was not done for you already by GitHub support).
     * If possible — enable 2FA.
     * If the password was shared with other accounts — secure those too, by resetting the password on those accounts and performing the other necessary actions.
     * Fix the source of the leak to make sure that you don't expose your password again.